airtai/faststream/docs/docs/en/rabbit/message.md

     print(cor_id)
 ```

-But this code is a too long to be reused everywhere.In this case, you can use a python [`Annotated`](https://docs.python.org/3/library/typing.html#typing.Annotated){.external-link target="_blank"} feature:
+But this code is too long to be reused everywhere.
+In this case, you can use a Python [`Annotated`](https://docs.python.org/3/library/typing.html#typing.Annotated){.external-link target="_blank"} feature:

 === "python 3.9+"